Skip to content

 }

-After adding, execute yarn install
+After adding, execute yarn install.

-Note: Android environment needs to add configuration Gradle Plugin ft-plugin, version requirement: >=1.3.4
+Note: The Android environment requires adding the Gradle Plugin ft-plugin, version requirement: >=1.3.4

-Add the Plugin usage and parameter settings in the build.gradle file of the main module app
+Add the Plugin usage and parameter settings in the build.gradle file of the main module app.

 apply plugin: 'ft-plugin'